Dattaya/Maccordion/README.md

 ## What is Maccordion?

-Maccordion is jQueryUI plugin, similar to [jQuery UI Accordion](http://jqueryui.com/demos/accordion/) but allows more than one content panel to be opened at the same time.
+Maccordion is a jQueryUI plugin, similar to [jQuery UI Accordion](http://jqueryui.com/demos/accordion/) but allows more than one content panel to be opened at the same time.

+**Options:** disabled, active, effect, options, easing, speed, heightStyle, event, header, icons.

+**Methods:** destroy, disable, enable, option, widget, refresh.

+**Events:** create, beforeActivate, activate.

 ### Dependencies